kosarev/z80/README.md

 asks it to execute a few instructions, thus triggering the custom version of `on_set_pc()`.
-The following section reveals what are those instructions and where the emulator get them from.
+The following section reveals what are those instructions and where the emulator gets them from.

 ## Adding memory